 New cars often include dozens of microprocessors - and manufacturers were quite simply unable to source them all.

-Since then, one technology company after another has warned they too face constraints.
+And one technology company after another has warned they too face constraints.

 Samsung is struggling to fulfil orders for the memory chips it makes for its own and others' products.